Useful Information for Traveling in Kenya and Tanzania

 IMPORTANT NOTE ON PASSPORT PAGES

-Effective January 24, 2008, a yellow fever vaccination certificate will be required to enter Tanzania.
+Effective January 24, 2008, a current yellow fever vaccination certificate is required for entry into Tanzania.
 Anti-Malaria medication is strongly recommended for Kenya and Tanzania.
 No vaccinations are currently required for Kenya.
 We advise you to consult your physician or the Center for Disease Control in Atlanta, Georgia at (404) 639-3311 for any further requirements or recommendations.

 Dress in Africa is casual.
 Clothing should be lightweight, loose fitting and of “breathable” fabrics, such as cotton.
-While out in the bush you will find that neutral colors are best as they blend in with the natural surroundings and show the least amount of dust.
-Also, remember that bugs are more attracted to bright colors.
+While on safari, you will find that neutral colors are best as they blend in with the natural surroundings and show the least amount of dust or dirt.
+Make a note that bugs are more attracted to blue, black and yellow so it is best to avoid those colors when selecting your clothing for safari.
 Laundry service is available at most hotels, lodges and camps at a nominal fee.
 The nights at the higher elevations can be cool, so you should bring a sweater or jacket.
 While on safari, only 4 or 5 changes of clothes are necessary.
-For the daytime, shorts and T-shirts are most comfortable with perhaps a light jacket or sweater for early morning games drives.
+For the daytime, shorts and T-shirts are most comfortable with perhaps a fleece jacket or sweater for early morning games drives.
 In the evening, long pants and long-sleeve shirts or lightweight sweatshirt is good.
 Boots are not necessary for safari.
 Comfortable walking or running shoes are just fine.
 Sandals or flip-flops are handy around the lodges and swimming pools.